redshiftzero/redshiftzero.github.io/content/about/index.md

 date = "2018-02-09"
 +++

 Hello, I'm redshiftzero.
-My interests span physics, cryptography, and civic technology.
-I currently work at Penumbra Labs on applied cryptography in Rust.
-Previously I've worked at Freedom of the Press Foundation as the lead developer of the SecureDrop project and a principal research engineer.
+I'm an [independent researcher](https://relicveil.com) working on privacy and security projects.
+Previously I've worked at Penumbra Labs as a founding engineer working on the cryptography stack, and at Freedom of the Press Foundation as the lead developer of the SecureDrop project and then a principal research engineer.
 Prior to that I was a postdoc researcher at the [Center for Data Science and Public Policy](http://www.datasciencepublicpolicy.org/) (now at Carnegie Mellon).
 I completed my Ph.D. in Astrophysics in 2015 at the University of Chicago's Kavli Institute of Cosmological Physics.

 [Google Scholar](https://scholar.google.com/citations?user=OEcsdaQAAAAJ&hl=en)